TempestAethel/Academic/Projects/Mini-Projects/Data Preprocessing and Feature Engineering/Summarised.md

 * Feature Engineering: Created new features 'FamilySize' and 'Title' to provide additional context and improve the dataset's representational power.
 * Handling Imbalanced Data: Applied SMOTE to balance the classes, ensuring the model can learn effectively from both classes.

-- Importance of Data Preprocessing and Feature Engineering Data preprocessing and feature engineering are critical steps in preparing data for machine learning models. \
+# Importance of Data Preprocessing and Feature Engineering
-They help to:\
+Data preprocessing and feature engineering are critical steps in preparing data for machine learning models. \
-Enhance Data Quality: Clean and complete data is essential for accurate model training.\
+- Enhance Data Quality: Clean and complete data is essential for accurate model training.\
-Improve Model Performance: Scaling features, encoding categorical variables, and creating meaningful features provide the model with the necessary information to make accurate predictions.\
+- Improve Model Performance: Scaling features, encoding categorical variables, and creating meaningful features provide the model with the necessary information to make accurate predictions.\
-Ensure Model Fairness: Handling class imbalance ensures the model is not biased towards the majority class, resulting in fairer and more reliable predictions.\
+- Ensure Model Fairness: Handling class imbalance ensures the model is not biased towards the majority class, resulting in fairer and more reliable predictions.

 Overall, these steps transform raw data into a structured and informative dataset that machine learning algorithms can effectively learn from, leading to better model performance and more accurate predictions.